 You can adjust your HP monitor to suit your preferences.
 Use the OSD menu to customize the viewing features of your monitor.

-To access and make adjustments in the OSD:

-Use the buttons at the bottom of the monitor's front bezel.
+Use the OSD menu to adjust the screen image based on your viewing preferences.
+To access and make adjustments in the OSD, use the buttons at the bottom of the monitor's front bezel.